banisterious/obsidian-canvas-roots/docs/bases-integration.md

 # Both changes are immediate and bidirectional
 ```

+**GEDCOM Import Workflow:**

+When importing a GEDCOM file with bidirectional sync enabled:

+1. Import completes and creates all person notes with relationship data
+2. Canvas Roots automatically syncs all relationships across all imported people
+3. Progress notification shows sync status (e.g., "Syncing relationships: 50/200 people processed")
+4. Completion notice confirms all relationships are bidirectional

 This ensures relationship consistency across your entire tree and eliminates manual duplicate entry.